DCallaz/flitsr/README.md

     instead of significantly greater, which is the default.
 Affects the significance indicators for the TeX output.
 NOTE: the names of the calculations need to be found in the corresponding `.results` files
+* `-b BASE_TYPE`, `--base-type BASE_TYPE`: Intended for use with
+  `--significance` and `--tex` options.
+Specify the base type that will be compared against for all other types when adding significance test annotations to the TeX output.
+Use the format `"{}_<type>"` if the baseline to compare to is dependant on the type.
+* `-k`, `--keep-order`: Instead of sorting the metrics and calculations by alphabetical order, keep the order that the are specified on the command line by the `-m` and `-c` options.
+This option does nothing to the corresponding order if either of those options are unspecified

 ### Percentage at n plots (`percent_at_n`)
 Once the merge script has been called, a `perc_at_n_results` file will be generated from which you can plot the percentage at n graphs using the